tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 In addition to linkability in the network, external PSKs are intrinsically linkable by PSK receivers.
 Specifically, servers can link successive connections that use the same external PSK together.
-Preventing this type of linkability is out of scope, as PSKs are explicitly designed to support mutual authentication.
+Preventing this type of linkability is out of scope.

 # External PSK Use Cases and Provisioning Processes {#use-cases}